sammertens/fujitsu_scroll/README.md

 6 byte protocol and they will be accepted by code doing casual framing validation of such.
 Trial and error has produced the following definition:

-Byte 0:
+* Byte 0:
-     bits 7-6: mask 0xc0 - Always set to '10' for framing
+  *   bits 7-6: mask 0xc0 - Always set to '10' for framing
-     bits 5-0: mask 0x3f - Capacitance value; how much finger is being sensed Byte 1:
+  *   bits 5-0: mask 0x3f - Capacitance value; how much finger is being sensed
+* Byte 1:
-     bits 7-4: mask 0xf0 - Always observed to be 0
+  *   bits 7-4: mask 0xf0 - Always observed to be 0
-     bits 3-0: mask 0x0f - the top 4 bits of the position value
+  *   bits 3-0: mask 0x0f - the top 4 bits of the position value
-Byte 2:
+* Byte 2:
-     bits 7-0: mask 0xff - the lower 8 bits of the position value
+  *   bits 7-0: mask 0xff - the lower 8 bits of the position value
-Byte 3:
+* Byte 3:
-     bits 7-6: mask 0xc0 - Always set to '11' for framing
+  *   bits 7-6: mask 0xc0 - Always set to '11' for framing
-     bits 5-0: mask 0x3f - Always observed to be '000000'
+  *   bits 5-0: mask 0x3f - Always observed to be '000000'
-Byte 4:
+* Byte 4:
-     bits 7-5: mask 0xe0 - Always observed to be '000'
+  *   bits 7-5: mask 0xe0 - Always observed to be '000'
-     bit    4: mask 0x10 - Set if a specific region on the sensor is touched bits 3-0: mask 0x0f - Always observed to be '0000'
+  *   bit    4: mask 0x10 - Set if a specific region on the sensor is touched
+  *   bits 3-0: mask 0x0f - Always observed to be '0000'

-Byte 5:
+* Byte 5:
-     bits 7-0: mask 0xff - Always observed to be '00000000'
+  *   bits 7-0: mask 0xff - Always observed to be '00000000'

 It's certainly possible some of those 0 fields could hold meaning if the sensor devices are put into some currently unknown configuration.
 Or they might indicate hardware faults that simply have never been encountered.
 There is simply zero documentation.

-Capacitance: how much finger is being sensed.
+**Capacitance**: how much finger is being sensed.
 This value indicates whether a sensor is being touched or not.
 A few times I've seen a sensor get stuck reporting a very low, but not 0, value even after my finger has been removed, so it's probably best to apply a lower bounds filter just in case.
 I have